 I’ve included my favorite all-butter pie crust below and a few how-to, step-by-step pictures (with a printable option) just in case it might help someone else not lose all their bejeebies.

 P.S.
-Check out Deborah’s delightful Taste and Tell blog for more information than you ever wanted to know about me and My Kitchen Cafe.
+Check out Deborah’s delightful Taste and Tell blog for more information than you ever wanted to know about me and my blog.
 Thanks for the spotlight, Deborah!

 Sweet Cherry Pie and Pie Crust Tutorial

-- 1 cup (2 sticks) very cold butter (I cut my butter into about 16 small pieces, put them on a plate and place the plate in the freezer for about 15 minutes before using in the recipe)
+- 1 cup (227 g) 2 sticks very cold butter (I cut my butter into about 16 small pieces, put them on a plate and place the plate in the freezer for about 15 minutes before using in the recipe)